Who can get universal credit, housing benefit and council tax rebate?

 - £423.46 per week (£1835.00 per month) if you live elsewhere.

-If the total ‘welfare benefits’ you are entitled to exceeds this you receive the capped amount instead.
+If your total ‘welfare benefits’ exceeds this you receive the capped amount instead.
 Your ‘welfare benefits’ means your maximum universal credit (including your ‘eligible rent’) plus your child benefit.
-If you are on housing benefit it includes all of your ‘legacy benefits’ (including your housing benefit) plus your child benefit.
+If you are on housing benefit it is your income-related ESA plus your housing benefit.

 You can be exempt from the benefit cap if you or a child in your family receive personal independence payment or certain other benefits for disability or for caring.
 You can also be exempt from the cap for up to nine months if you were previously in work for at least one year immediately before the cap started applying to you.